Junlin-Luo/Junlin-Luo.github.io/_pages/about.md

 Extracurriculum
 ======

 I am a keen volleyball fan, often playing as a setter.
 I serve as a team manager in Xingjian College Volleyball Team, leading the team to advance in the group stage.
+I also love running and watching Netflix in free time.

 <!-- Create content & metadata
 ------